|

 out of their bunks and dig during the steaming day when they were more inclined to lie

+around in the shade.
 The bombing raids were a nightly

 routine that grew in intensity.
 The quality of the bomb shelters improved as we had to